k3jph/corona/_posts/2017-01-04-journal-standards-accreditation.md

 state university, and one is an Ivy League school.
 Now, obviously, each offers different programs and has different reputations.
 And that's okay, too.
-In practice, this mostly means that your calculus class will[1.
-Probably.] transfer from school to school and you won't have to take it again if you transfer.
+In practice, this mostly means that your calculus class will, probably, transfer from school to school and you won't have to take it again if you transfer.
 But that's beside the point.